ChuckCaplan/IEC-printer/README.md

 # Printer Support
-This project currently supports the MPS-803 printer, but could be extended to support other printers with some additional work.
-It also only currently supports graphics mode.
+This project currently supports the [Commodore MPS-803](https://www.historybit.it/wp-content/uploads/2020/06/Manual_MPS-803.pdf) printer, but could be extended to support other printers with some additional work.
+It also only supports graphics mode.
 Text mode, including PETSCII characters and control codes for underlining, bold, etc. is not currently supported.
-This was tested with Broderbund The Print Shop and Springboard Certificate Maker printing to what the C64 thought was an [MPS-803](https://www.historybit.it/wp-content/uploads/2020/06/Manual_MPS-803.pdf) printer.
+This was tested with Broderbund The Print Shop and Springboard Certificate Maker printing to what the C64 thought was an MPS-803 printer.

 # License
 This code is distributed under the GNU Public License which can be found at http://www.gnu.org/licenses/gpl.txt